Azure/ADLAwithR-GettingStarted/Tutorial/Exercise5/README.md

 @RScriptOutput = REDUCE @ExtendedData ON Par
 PRODUCE ....

+Alternatively, we could use REDUCE ALL for not partitions.
+For e.g.
+@RScriptOutput = REDUCE @InputData ALL PRODUCE ....

 The R extension for U-SQL includes a built-in reducer (Extension.R.Reducer) that runs R code on each vertex assigned to the reducer.

 In real scenarios, we could partition by time/date, by machine ID, by hospital ID columns etc.